Enslavement

 "Tombstone inscriptions, Midland Cemetery," Friends of Midland Cemetery

-"A Search for Grandparents," Beula Virginia.
-Roebuck-Mack, March 26, 2004.
+"A Search for Grandparents," Beula Virginia Roebuck-Mack, March 26, 2004.
 Afrolumens Project.

-Community of Midland Series:
+Community of Midland

 Clayton Carelock